Grace Ndiritu: Photography

+For an entire year 2023 to 2024 Ndiritu took over the Foto Museum Antwerp to create a 500 sqm architectural installation using 200 photographs from the collection entitled Grace Ndiritu Reimagines the FOMU Collection.
+Her own photo series A Quest For Meaning which was acquired by FOMU in 2022 was incorporated into its making.
+The exhibition was well received in the art and photographic international community alike including in "The Financial Times".

-Since 2010, Ndiritu has been creating an encyclopaedic archive of images, entitled A Quest For Meaning (AQFM) It is a universal narrative, a creation story from the beginning of time.
-Told through photography it tells "stories" between similarly disparate objects and events from the Big Bang until now, by conjuring up and making new connections between them.
-Abstract photography allows Ndiritu to explore the formalism of the still life genre in such a way that what appears in the microcosm of the photograph is a reflection of what occurs in the macrocosm of the universe.
+Since 2010, Ndiritu has been creating an encyclopaedic archive of images, entitled A Quest For Meaning (AQFM).
+It is a universal narrative, a creation story from the beginning of time.
+Told through photography, it tells "stories" between similarly disparate objects and events from the Big Bang until now, by conjuring up and making new connections between them.
 Closely connected to her interests in the moving image, the various themes in AQFM perpetually expand to create photographic constellations.

 Painting

 Ndiritu describes her method of painting as Post-Hippie Pop-Abstraction.
-It was used as the basis for her SWEATSHOP series of painting installations, which look at the idea of the sweatshop from three juxtaposing yet overlapping angles: Indigenous Tribes who are producing culture and spirituality to feed the New Age movement in the West; The Art Studio - artists who are making objects to feed the art market; Third World Countries - where poorly paid workers make products to feed the luxury, fashion, global consumer market.
+It was used as the basis for her SWEATSHOP series of painting installations, which look at the idea of the sweatshop from three juxtaposing yet overlapping angles: Indigenous Tribes who are producing culture and spirituality to feed the New Age movement in the West; The Art Studio - artists who are making objects to feed the art market; Third World countries - where poorly paid workers make products to feed the luxury fashion global consumer market.

 Research projects

 COVERSLUT is a fashion and economic research project from Ndiritu founded in 2018.
 It focuses on dealing with issues of democracy, race, gender and class politics.
 It incorporates capitalist, pay what you can and ethical/environmental strategies into its economic framework.
 It is inspired by her own writings and thinkers such as Muhammad Yunus (micro loans), Charles Einstein (sacred economics), Vandava Shiva (economic feminism), and Stewart Brand (Whole Earth Catalog).
 Ndiritu's use of pay what you can in her own art practice has influenced several art institutions including Eastside Projects, Birmingham - Artists Led Multiverse Summit and Kunsthal Ghent's admission fee for their new building and Coventry Biennale, UK in 2019 - to adopt a pay what you can policy inspired by Ndiritu's ideas on institutional critique and structural change.

-The Ark: Center For Interdisciplinary Experimentation, took place from 1 to 10 July 2017 in Paris.
-Part scientific experiment and part spiritual experience, it focused on the role of art, science, spirituality and politics.
-In order to encourage creativity and vulnerability and to come up with radical, new ways of thinking about life and the problems of today's world, The Ark had no audience for the first six days, so the 15 participants (scientists, artists, gardeners, economists, chef, spiritual workers) could go deeper into this process.
-The Ark aimed to firstly open a dialogue between its own participants through a multiplicity of themes including Plants, Biology, Shamanism, Meditation, Food, Philosophy, Communities, Education, Architecture, Future of Cities, Democracy and Activism; and secondly with a wider audience during the Public Weekend - performances, film screenings, BBQ party and Academic Roundtable.